Gobron: Biography

-Gobron's defense of Q'ueli, his capture and execution are briefly described by the 11th-century anonymous Chronicle of Kartli, part of the Georgian Chronicles, which makes reference to the more detailed account by Stephen of T'beti.
-The execution of Mik'ayel, of Gogarene, is also mentioned by the 10th-century Armenian historian John of Draskhanakert and later by his compatriot Stephen of Taron.
+Gobron's defense of Q'ueli, his capture, and his martyrdom are briefly mentioned in the anonymous 11th-century Chronicle of Kartli, part of the Georgian Chronicles, which refers readers to the more detailed account by Stephen of T'beti.
+The execution of Mik'ayel of Gogarene is also mentioned by the 10th-century Armenian historian John of Draskhanakert and later by Stephen of Taron.